rsykoss/Angular-Tutorial/README.md

 # AngularTutorial

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.9.
+Followed from [angular tutorial site](https://angular.io/tutorial).

+This repository is just about following the angular tutorial from the site with additional comments about my learning points for my future reference.

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve -o` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding